(for veterinary information only)

 If a dose is accidentally skipped, do not double up on the next dose.
 Simply give the dose when it is remembered and time the next dose accordingly.

 The most common side effects are nausea, diarrhea, and appetite loss.
 These are generally mild and mitigated by giving the medication with food.

 INTERACTIONS WITH OTHER DRUGS

-Erythromycin should not be used with other drugs that bind the bacterial 50S ribosome or they will compete with each other and interfere with each other.
+Erythromycin should not be used with other drugs that interfere with bacterial protein production using the same mechanism (50S ribosome binding) or they will compete with each other and interfere with each other.
 Such other drugs include: clindamycin, lincomycin, chloramphenicol, azithromycin, tylosin.

 Erythromycin is synergized (i.e. works even better) when combined with rifampin or sulfa class antibiotics.